annabaeee/ColourFeel/README.md

 ✦ Choose a color from the color picker & describe how it represents your current mood/day

-✦ See the calendar for an overview of this months's colors
+✦ See the calendar for an overview of this month's colors

 ✦ Get a weekly analysis of your colors & see interesting insights such as last month's average color, whether you've had a more "saturated" week, etc.